A-bahaa/Sharify-Documentation/README.md

 ## Preview
-- The website is currently hosted on netlify at https://sharify-gh.netlify.app/
+- The website is currently hosted on Netlify at https://sharify-gh.netlify.app/

 ## Future work